yiyesther/AM10_Group_2/README.md

 ## What statistical techniques do you think you may be using?
-* We can compare ratings of product categories by using confidence intervals to see if they are significantly different.
+* We used linear regression to see the courier efficiency.
-* We will use K-means or K-nearest-neighbour (KNN) for clustering customers.
+* Basic statistical techniques (mean, median, percentage, standard deviation, etc.).